automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 Likewise, the delete tool hook contains methods to recognise the users click events and consists of logic for the resembling actions.
 For example, when the delete tool is selected and used on a state, the ``useEvent`` selects that state and deletes the state from the ``store`` (refer to ``useProjectStore``  for more information on the store).

+**How to use:**
+1. Select the delete tool
+2. Option A. Click on either a state, comment or transition to delete.

+   Option B. Use the **Selection tool** to drag and select a area of the automata, then switch to the delete tool to delete selected area.

 # useEvent

 useEvent is essentially equivalent to the UI events for ``MouseEvent``.
 Except useEvent has more to utilise.